abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

         ..  only:: html

-            Jump to the section :ref:`chinese_postman_problem` to discover why we talk about the *Chinese Postman* Problem.
+            Jump to the section :ref:`chinese_postman_problem` to discover why we talk about the *Chinese Postman* Problem for instance.

         ..  raw:: latex

             Jump to section~\ref{manual/arc_routing/cpp:chinese-postman-problem} to discover
-            why we talk about the \emph{Chinese Postman} Problem.
+            why we talk about the \emph{Chinese Postman} Problem for instance.

     ..
 [Eksioglu2009] B. Eksioglu, A. Volkan Vural, A. Reisman, *The vehicle routing problem: A taxonomic review*,